 - Hiking to Mythen Grosser.
 2-5 hours depending on where you start your hike and how much time you will spend enjoying the views.

-- Biking near Scwhyz.
+- Biking near Schwyz.
 2-4 hours depending on how hyped you are to explore the mountains.

-Schwyz has population just over 14 000 people, so it is very calm, I met just few people in the streets.
+Schwyz has a population of just over 14 000 people, so it is very calm, I met just a few people in the streets.
 I have wondered around I made pictures of the city, so you will get the feel how it looks and what to expect from it.

 The old town is cozy and very well maintained.
-I love the Swiss cleanliness.
+I love Swiss cleanliness.

 Schwyz is very close to the mountains, but they are not very big.
 In Switzerland that would be called small hills.